 Filing a Claim With the Other Driver’s Insurance Policy

 If you are hurt as a passenger in a car accident and want compensation, you may want to sue the other driver’s insurance policy.
-All states have required liability coverage.
-For many states, the minimum is $25,000 for each person and $50,000 per accident.
+All states have required liability coverage, and this is usually the best way to get a settlement for injuries sustained as a passenger in a car accident.
+For many states, the minimum is $25,000 for each person and $50,000 per accident, which will usually cover most car accident injuries.

 There are some obstacles to getting compensated in this situation.
 Does the other driver have enough coverage to pay for your injuries?
 If you were the only one hurt, it could be enough.
 If there were several people hurt, the money has to be divided several ways.
 The more people hurt, the less money you can get.
 If you have bills of $60,000 and several others were hurt, you might see only a few thousand dollars of compensation.